inspr/core-legacy/docs/multibrokers.md

         // From the request's URL the LB obtains the targeted channel. channel := strings.TrimPrefix(r.URL.Path, "/")

-		// Verification step to make sure the Node shoul receive input from the targeted channel if !environment.InputChannelList().Contains(channel) {
+		// Verification step to make sure the Node should receive input from the targeted channel if !environment.InputChannelList().Contains(channel) {
                 logger.Error("channel " + channel + " not found in input channel list")
                 insprError := ierrors.NewError().